-- 1) Conducting a minimum of two (2) publicized underage alcohol enforcement efforts, one of which must be in concert with a GHSP state wide campaign, and - 2) Conducting a minimum of two (2) underage alcohol educational efforts, and - 3) Supporting a minimum of one (1) Prom/Graduation event, and - 4) Supporting a minimum of one (1) college PI&E campaign (i.e. Belts & Booze), and - 5) Attending TIPS (or equivalent) alcohol training and/or become a certified TIPS instructor, and - 6) Conducting/facilitating a minimum of two (2) S.F.S.T. classes, and - 7) Providing funding/support (i.e. C.D.D.P., 410, etc.) for D.U.I. activities (i.e. Checkpoint Strikeforce), and - 8) Conducting a local PI&E / Media effort in cooperation with statewide Checkpoint Strikeforce campaign, and - 9) Assisting local law enforcement agencies in obtaining funding from the Commission on Drunk Driving Prevention (C.D.D.P.), and
+- 1) Conducting a minimum of two (2) publicized underage alcohol enforcement efforts, one of which must be in concert with a GHSP state wide campaign, and - 2) Conducting a minimum of two (2) underage alcohol educational efforts, and - 3) Supporting a minimum of one (1) Prom/Graduation event, and - 4) Supporting a minimum of one (1) college PI&E campaign (i.e. Belts & Booze), and - 5) Attending TIPS (or equivalent) alcohol training and/or become a certified TIPS instructor, and - 6) Conducting/facilitating a minimum of two (2) S.F.S.T. classes, and - 7) Providing funding/support (i.e. C.D.D.P., 410, etc.) for D.U.I. activities (i.e. Checkpoint Strikeforce), and - 8) Conducting a local PI&E / Media effort in cooperation with statewide Checkpoint Strikeforce campaign, and - 9) Assisting local law enforcement agencies in obtaining funding from the Commission on Drunk Driving Prevention (C.D.P.), and - 10) Tracking the number of law enforcement "No Shows" at DMV Administrative Hearings and develop an activity to reduce them.

-- 10) Tracking the number of law enforcement "No Shows" at DMV Administrative Hearings and develop an activity to reduce them. - 11) Facilitate the Sustained Impaired Driving Plan by doing the following: - (A) Two (2) Enforcement Events per week in the region. - (B) One (1) Public Education and Information Activity per week in the region. - (C) One (1) Media Activity per week in the region. - (D) Two (2) Age Group Activities per year in the region. - (E) Training Each Coordinator shall work with the GHSP LEL Office to facilitate training opportunities for Impaired Driving. - (F) Underage Activities Each Coordinator shall conduct Underage enforcement efforts at the direction of the GHSP. - (G) Media Activities Each Coordinator shall conduct at least One (1) Media Activity per week in the Region. - (1) Each Coordinator shall attach a dollar value to earned media and track that value.
-In addition, track the number of people that received that message.
+- 11) Facilitate the Sustained Impaired Driving Plan by doing the following: - (A) Two (2) Enforcement Events per week in the region. - (B) One (1) Public Education and Information Activity per week in the region. - (C) One (1) Media Activity per week in the region. - (D) Two (2) Age Group Activities per year in the region. - (E) Training Each Coordinator shall work with the GHSP LEL Office to facilitate training opportunities for Impaired Driving. - (F) Underage Activities Each Coordinator shall conduct Underage enforcement efforts at the direction of the GHSP. - (G) Media Activities Each Coordinator shall conduct at least One (1) Media Activity per week in the Region. - (1) Each Coordinator shall attach a dollar value to earned media and track that value.
+In addition, track the number of people that received that message. - 12) PBT Calibration Project Each Coordinator will either receive the training or provide for someone in their area to be trained to calibrate the local Law Enforcement PBTs in their area.